VolleyIndustries/readme/team.md

 **Facts:**
 - Employee #1
 - CEO, Co-Founder
-- University of Toronto, Victoria College, Ba in HCI
+- University of Toronto, Trinity College, BSc in CogSci, Pyschology, HCI
-- Previously Whatnextlab (Founder), Atlus (Founder)
+- Previously founded and sold Atlus (Founder)
-- Never had a real job (for better or for worse)
 - Lived in New Zealand for a while

 **Presence:**